jwong65/Milestone-Project-1/README.md

 ### Post-MVP Plans

+Even for post-MVP I don't know if I want to implement anything like responses or field-changing effects.

 Post-MVP I would also like to implement a rogue-like element, what I want to take from those games is having a positive addition being weighed against a negative.

 - I would also also like to be able to determine what cards are played in response to how much health they have.